microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 1. If everything is set up correctly, you should see the four pipelines you added earlier queued to run.
+1. Verify that the pipeline corresponding to `pipelines/pipeline-insufficient-access.yaml` fails with the error message "Could not access the resources.
+Ensure 'System.AccessToken' has access to 'Code' > 'Read' and 'Pull Request Threads' > 'Read & write'."
 1. Verify that the pipeline corresponding to `pipelines/pipeline-insufficient-history.yaml` fails with the error message "Could not access sufficient Git history.
 Disable 'fetchDepth' (YAML) or 'Shallow fetch' under the build process phase settings (classic).
 Or set the threshold sufficiently high."
 1. Verify that the pipeline corresponding to `pipelines/pipeline-no-auth.yaml` fails with the error message "Could not access the OAuth token.
-Add 'SYSTEM_ACCESSTOKEN' as an environment variable (YAML) or enable 'Allow scripts to access OAuth token' under the build process phase settings (classic)."
+Add 'System.AccessToken' as an environment variable (YAML) or enable 'Allow scripts to access OAuth token' under the build process phase settings (classic)."
 1. Verify that the pipeline corresponding to